 - Each applicant will have to enter into a research grant agreement with Sanofi Genzyme in accordance with applicable laws and regulations and Sanofi corporate policies and standards

 Important: In cases where the above conditions are not met, the relevant applicant will not receive a research grant, in which case the research grant may be provided to another research project to be selected by the expert panel.
 The same applies in cases where applicable laws and regulations would prohibit Sanofi Genzyme from providing the research grant to the relevant applicant.

 9. When will the winning research projects be announced?

 Following completion of the expert panel selection process, the applicants of the winning research projects will be contacted by Sanofi Genzyme.
-This is expected to happen by the beginning of July 2019.
+This is expected to happen by September 2020.
 Public announcement of the winning research projects will take place following successful completion of the due diligence process referred to above in point 8.